The Hidden Signs of Caregiver Stress in 2026: Are You in Denial?

 You’re ignoring your own mounting health issues, like high blood pressure, chronic back pain, or insomnia – because “there’s no time to be sick.”

-Your world has become a circle of two.
-If you haven't spoken to a friend about something other than caregiving in a month, you are in a denial-induced isolation.
+If your world has become a circle of two, and you haven't spoken to a friend about something other than caregiving in a month, you are in a denial-induced isolation.

 When friends offer help, you reflexively say “No, we're fine,” even though you haven't slept more than four hours in a week.